adamcharnock/django-hordak/README.rst

 django-hordak
 ===========================================================

-**Double entry book keeping in Django.**
+**Double entry bookkeeping in Django.**

+Django Hordak provides a `simple model layer`_ for a double-entry bookkeeping system.
+The intention is not to provide a full-featured app, but rather to provide a reliable foundation on which to build such apps.

-The initial priority is to ensure the model layer works reliably.
+Data consistency is enforced in the model layer and by Postgres triggers.
+(It may be possible to use MySQL, MSSQL, Maria et al if one skips the installation of these triggers).

 Ultimately the intention is to integrate this with swiftwind_ to provide an accounting & billing system for a communal household.
 This interface should be intuitive and suitable for non-experts.